10 Safety Tools Every DIYer Needs

 Old house, old wires, poorly labeled breakers — it's important to understand your home's electrical system, but how do you know if it’s hot or not?
 The quickest way to check if wires are live is to use a voltage detector to identify live currents.
 Check reviews before you purchase one.
 You’ll want a product that’s sensitive enough to tell you when a wire isn’t live (without getting confused by nearby live wires), and one that reads various voltages so you can have the intel you need whether you’re rewiring an outlet or a low-voltage doorbell.
 Many models also have LED flashlights that come in handy in hard-to-see spaces or during a power outage.

-Go behind-the-scenes with an infrared camera.
+Go behind the scenes with an infrared camera.
 Infrared thermography can help you do a self-audit of your home to check for temperature variations in areas out of sight.
 If you suspect a water leak, an animal behind the wall, inadequate insulation, or even electrical fire, the camera will help map hot and cold spots so you can safely proceed with any project, repair, or rescue.
-(You can even turn your smartphone into an infrared camera!)
+There are infrared camera apps you can download to your phone.

 Table Saw Push Block

 Jen Woodhouse from The House of Wood is no stranger to power tools but always makes safety a priority.
 For many DIYers, table saws can be extremely intimidating, but with the help of a pushblock, you can protect yourself from the blade.
 Jen adds, “I feel so much safer using my table saw when I use the MicroJig GRR-Ripper pushblock because it grips and holds the workpiece as I send it through the saw.
 It keeps balanced pressure on the workpiece as it passes through the blade, allowing me precise control while keeping my hands clear and safe.”